Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 "Look, Harry, I –"

 His hand still held the front of Draco's robes gently and his breath washed over his face smelling like coffee and curry mingled with the man's distinctive cologne.
-He flicked his gaze across the blonde's slightly shocked face – his wide gray eyes that seemed almost black in the dim light and his sharp nose and his slightly parted lips that suddenly grinned.
+He flicked his gaze across the blond's slightly shocked face – his wide gray eyes that seemed almost black in the dim light and his sharp nose and his slightly parted lips that suddenly grinned.

 "Well…thank you, Harry, for the wonderful welcome, but I'm curious…just what did Hermione tell you happened at the party?"

-Harry frowned and pulled back, releasing his flat mate.
+Harry frowned and pulled back, releasing him.

 Draco laughed.
 Harry's brow furrowed in confusion.
 That small pit of terror was back.